 If a recipient replies to the email, the criminal will engage in what is called an "advance fee" fraud, and attempt to convince that person to send money to pay for legal fees, bribes, or other expenses in order to get the money out of the country.
 The term "advance fee" refers to the money they get from you - and despite their promises of riches, you never get a cent in return.
 The criminal may also attempt to get copies of the person's identification cards, bank account information, and other information that can be used to forge bank drafts or commit identity theft.

 Sometimes, the fees and bribes these people describe will seem small, particularly in comparison to the riches they offer.
 But there is no upside - even if you are only "risking" $30 or $40, you'll lose that money forever.
-And if you send your bank account information or personal identification, it is possible that the criminals will be able to empty your bank account or obtain credit in your name.
+If you send your bank account information or personal identification, it is possible that the criminals will be able to empty your bank account or obtain credit in your name.

 Most people who have an email address for any significant amount of time receive so-called "spam email" (more politely known as "unsolicited commercial email.")
 Spammers create lists of email addresses by collecting them from websites, buying them from other businesses, and even by guessing possible names on popular email hosts such as Yahoo! mail, Google mail and Outlook mail.
 It is possible to buy large email lists for relatively small amounts of money.
 Some email mailing lists are even available online for free.
-Most people who are running these scams get spam mailing lists in this manner, or buy them from spammers.
+Most people who are running these scams get spam mailing lists in these manners, or simply buy the lists from other spammers.

 When somebody contacts you by email with the promise of an inheritance, there is no point in contacting them "just in case" - no one has ever received the promised money.
 You won't, either.